-The 72 weeks of clinical education encompass 48 weeks of core rotations and 24 weeks of electives.
-The core rotations define the third year of medical school and include twelve weeks of internal medicine, twelve weeks of surgery and six weeks each of pediatrics, obstetrics/gynecology, psychiatry and, family medicine.
+The 84 weeks of clinical education encompass 8 weeks spent in a research facility, 4 weeks spent in Introduction to Clinical Medicine, 48 weeks of core rotations, and 24 weeks of electives.
+The core rotations define the third year of medical school and include twelve weeks of internal medicine, twelve weeks of surgery and six weeks each of pediatrics, obstetrics/gynecology, psychiatry and family medicine.
 The third year is a structured educational experience similar for all students.
 The Office of Clinical Sciences along with the affiliated hospitals controls the scheduling of the third year.
 The fourth year consists of four weeks of each elective.
 XUSOM allows two sub internship that can be done at hospital settings.